-S.46 The WHS Act requires that you consult, cooperate and coordinate activities with all other persons who have a work health or safety duty in relation to the same matter, so far as is reasonably practicable.
+Section 46: The WHS Act requires that you consult, cooperate and coordinate activities with all other persons who have a work health or safety duty in relation to the same matter, so far as is reasonably practicable.

-At a construction site, work activities are often likely to overlap and interact which means that the duty holders will each have a duty to protect the health and safety of persons on the site.
+At a construction site, work activities are often likely to overlap and interact, which means that the duty holders will each have a duty, for example, to protect the health and safety of a worker.